akrck02/papiro/resources/wiki/installation/local-testing.md

 ./bin/papiro-indexer -path ./resources/uploads -destination ./resources/wiki
 ```

-now that you have everything ready run the following command to convert the markdowns to html and index them in the index.json file

 > Congratulations 🎉🎉 <br> --- your wiki is now ready to visit in the local environment. ---